This post was updated on January 18, 2023

 Overall Score THOMPSONS STAIN & SEALER at 2 Year Period: 5.75

-– Overall THOMPSONS STAIN & SEALER wood finish is a disappointment.
-Checkout out the consumer reviews from Thompsons, Lowes, Walmart, and Menards websites.
-You will read and see that this product does not work well and has consistent issues with failure.
+Overall, the THOMPSONS STAIN & SEALER wood finish is a disappointment.
+Check out the consumer reviews from the Thompsons, Lowes, Walmart, and Menards websites.
+You will see that this product does not work well and has consistent failure issues.

 Thompson’s Deck Stain Photo Issues